DANCEcollaborative/bazaar/README.md

 # Installing and running on a Linux server
 NOTE: This has been tested only with “legacy” agents — i.e., agents that don’t use the newer Docker sockets method.
 If the agent you want to deploy uses Docker, you can convert it to use the legacy sockets method using the instructions within this README.

+- Install the following files from this repository's bazaar subdirectory on the server, adapting the paths within them to your Linux directory structure.
+  - runAll
+  - runBazaar
+  - server_bdemooc_legacy.js (Node.js)
+  - launch_agent.sh
+  - Execute the bash script runAll.

 - Install a Bazaar agent on the server
    - The agent’s name needs to end in “Agent” or “agent” — e.g., "WeatherLegacyAgent”.
    - Create a runnable .jar file and place it in the agent’s runtime/ directory.
 E.g., using Eclipse: